 a Under the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, the symbol, number and border line may be shown in black instead of white.
 The background colour stays red in both cases.”

+b Chemically unstable gases are not authorized for transport.

 Annex 3